Digital Signage Settings

 - Confirm the signage feed is visible.

-- Connect to the Pod and share a piece of content.
+- Connect to the Pod with Solstice Conference and share a piece of content.

 - Disconnect and confirm the signage feed automatically reappears, plays the entire feed, and restarts the feed from the beginning.

-If you need to exit digital signage mode in order to access the Pod's local configuration panel, you can do so by plugging a USB mouse into the Pod, then long-clicking with the left mouse button.
+If you need to exit digital signage mode in order to access the Pod's local configuration panel, you can do so by plugging a USB mouse into the Pod and long-clicking with the left mouse button.